zero1-agi/fracton/README.md

 ---
 👁️‍🗨️
-Fracton: A Triadic Framework for AGI Alignment, 2025. zero1ai.
+Fracton: A Fractal Framework for AGI Alignment, 2025. zero1ai.
 All rights reserved. ©